 Many anti-fatigue mats are plain in appearance, but not the Oversized Chef Series.
 This product comes in a dozen cafe-inspired designs, ranging from floral patterns to wine collages, all of which will bring an extra bit of decor and comfort into your kitchen.

 The anti-fatigue mats from the Oversized Chef Series are 24 x 36 inches and 1.18 inches thick.
-Like other similar mats, this product, which is made of foam, is designed to make prolonged periods of standing more comfortable, and it has a non-skid backing to keep it in place on the floor.
 The mats come in a variety of rustic patterns, making them a perfect choice if you want to give your kitchen a bit of flair.
 To wash this product, simply wipe it down with a damp cloth and soap, then let it air dry.

 Reviewers say this mat is comfortable on their feet, and many say the beautiful patterns are an added bonus.
 However, a few people do note that the mat is not the most durable, forming small tears after a few months of use.

-Our top pick is the Sky Solutions Sky Mat, Comfort Anti Fatigue Mat because it hits the sweet spot between firm and soft, offering incredible support.
+Our top pick is the Sky Solutions Sky Mat, Comfort Anti Fatigue Mat because it hits the sweet spot between firm and soft.
 It's thick, grippy, and comes in a range of sizes and colors.
 Looking for something suited to high foot traffic?
 Look no further than the GelPro NewLife Bio-Foam Comfort Mat.
 This firm, durable option is almost an inch thick, offering outstanding support even after several hours of use.